President seals Finland’s NATO bid by signing required laws

 Finland and Sweden, which are close partners culturally, economically and politically, submitted their bids together and planned to enter the alliance at the same time.

-Sweden’s accession, however, has stalled due to opposition from Turkey, and Erdogan said last week his country wouldn’t ratify it before disputes between Ankara and Stockholm are solved.
-It isn’t clear either when Budapest will ratify Stockholm’s bid.
+Sweden’s accession, however, has stalled due to opposition from Turkey, and Erdogan said last week his country wouldn’t ratify membership before disputes between Ankara and Stockholm are solved.

+“From the start of this process, Finland was more prepared and determined to meet our country’s sensitivities and expectations,” Turkey’s Deputy Foreign Minister Burak Akcapar said Thursday, as quoted by Anadolu Agency, explaining the different approach by Ankara to NATO bids by Helsinki and Stockholm.

+“We believe that Finland’s membership will strengthen the NATO alliance, contribute to the alliance’s burden-sharing against threats as well as to NATO’s deterrence, to regional security and to our determination to fight terrorism,” he added.

 In Brussels, Sweden’s Prime Minister Ulf Kristersson said Thursday he would ask Hungarian Prime Minister Viktor Orbán why Hungary intends to ratify Finland’s NATO application before Sweden’s.